 So in a day (or around 4 hours’ worth of skiing), most people can expect to have used up around 1,600 calories.
-That means you can treat yourself to eight hot chocolates or 12 pints or beer and still not tip the scales.
+That means you can treat yourself to eight hot chocolates and still not tip the scales.

 Is skiing good exercise?

 In short, yes – and it beats the gym any day.
 Skiing and snowboarding are fun ways of combining cardio with strength and balance training, and use a range of different muscles throughout your body…

 - Quadriceps – these are the large muscles on the front of your thighs and are the main muscles used in skiing.
 They hold you in position, and help flex your hips and extend your knees.
 The steeper the run, the more you’ll feel the burn.